Renters Rights Act 2025: what tradespeople need to know

 - What is Awaab's Law?

 Awaab's Law mandates emergency repairs for serious housing hazards within 24 hours, aimed at preventing health risks posed by inadequate living conditions.
+It is part of a broader effort to ensure safe and healthy housing for all tenants.

 - How can tradespeople find landlords needing services?

 The new landlord registration database provides a useful platform for tradespeople to connect with registered landlords seeking maintenance services.
+This can be a valuable tool for expanding client bases and ensuring steady workflow.

 - What work falls under the Decent Homes Standard?

 This standard covers essential upgrades like boiler replacements, increased insulation, and window improvements to ensure rental properties meet baseline quality levels.
+Such improvements help enhance tenant satisfaction and property value.

 - Are there penalties for landlords failing to comply?

 Yes, landlords face strict penalties and enforcement actions for non-compliance with the Renters Rights Act, particularly around repair timeframes and property standards.
+This underscores the importance of timely and efficient repairs and maintenance.

 - What can tradespeople do to manage increased demand?

 Tradespeople can expand their teams, invest in training, and utilise technology to manage the increased workload efficiently.
+Strategic planning and resource management will be vital to meeting the new challenges head-on.

 For more information, visit the Renters Rights Act 2025 page.